The information-theoretic foundation of thermodynamic work extraction: Abstract

 \section{Abstract}

-Assuming general principles of information theory, I show that the possibility of extracting work deterministically from a set of attributes implies that they must all be distinguishable from one another.
-This theorem provides an additional connection between thermodynamics and information theory, which is scale- and dynamics-independent, and goes via the law of conservation of energy.
-I also comment on its implications for the theory of von Neumann's universal constructor.
+{In this paper I apply newly-proposed information-theoretic principles to thermodynamic work extraction.
+I show that if it is possible to extract work deterministically from a physical system prepared in any one of a set of states, then those states must be distinguishable from one another.
+This result is formulated independently of scale and of particular dynamical laws; it also provides a novel connection between thermodynamics and information theory, established via the law of conservation of energy (rather than the second law of thermodynamics).
+Albeit compatible with these conclusions, existing thermodynamics approaches cannot provide a result of such generality, because they are scale-dependent (relying on ensembles or coarse-graining) or tied to particular dynamical laws.
+This paper thus provides a broader foundation for thermodynamics, with implications for the theory of von Neumann's universal constructor.}

-There is a well known asymmetry in thermodynamics: while the law of conservation of energy can be formulated in a dynamics- and scale-independent way, the second law does not appear to have such a formulation, \cite{UFF}.
-In currently known formulations, the second law is deemed only to apply at a certain macroscopic scale, which is never defined exactly.
-This is because the dynamical laws are time-reversal symmetric, hence laws prescribing the irreversibility of given transformations (like the second law does) are {\sl prima facie} ruled out at the microscopic scale.
-Schemes such as Boltzmann's and Gibbs' to derive the second law from classical or quantum dynamics (supplemented with additional assumptions) provide a bridge with reversible dynamics, but they rely on approximation schemes such as ensembles and coarse-graining, which also make them scale-dependent.

-Recently, quantum thermodynamics has provided a dramatic improvement, recasting thermodynamic laws within the quantum domain, relaxing various assumptions about thermodynamic equilibrium and asymptotic regimes, to cover single quantum systems \cite{THD1, THD2, THD3}.
-Yet quantum thermodynamics (as the name suggests) relies on assuming quantum theory's formalism and laws -- hence its `second laws' are not dynamics-independent (unlike the conservation of energy).

-It is still an open problem whether there exist scale-independent and dynamics-independent formulations of the second law of thermodynamics, compatible with dynamical laws we currently know, but also still meaningful under different dynamical laws (e.g. quantum theory's successor).

-To address this problem, I shall examine the implications of a scale-independent, dynamics-independent definition of thermodynamic {\sl work}.
-It includes as a special case the classical and quantum-thermodynamics definitions, but it is more general than either of those.
-In passing, I shall establish a further unexpected connection between information theory and thermodynamics, by explicitly linking the possibility of extracting work {\sl deterministically} from a set of states, the law of {\sl conservation of energy}, and the {\sl distinguishability} of those states.
-This provides a further link between thermodynamics and information theory, via the first law in addition to the second.

-Also, my definition of work allows one to distinguish work from heat independently of the dynamics and scale.
-Hence, it allows one to define heat in cases beyond the classical thermodynamic setting (where a specific scale is assumed) and beyond the quantum thermodynamics setting (where quantum dynamics is assumed).